influxdata/docs-v2/content/influxdb/cloud-iox/reference/cli/influx/export/_index.md

     - /influxdb/cloud/reference/cli/influx/#provide-required-authentication-credentials, influx CLI—Provide required authentication credentials
     - /influxdb/cloud/reference/cli/influx/#flag-patterns-and-conventions, influx CLI—Flag patterns and conventions
   metadata: [influx CLI 2.0.0+]
+  prepend:
+    block: warn
+    content: |
+      #### Not supported in InfluxDB IOx-powered organizations

+      While this command is included in the `influx` CLI, this functionality is not available in InfluxDB Cloud organizations powered by the InfluxDB IOx storage engine.
 ---

 {{< duplicate-oss >}}